 1. Communicate a Clear Message.

 At some point, we have all heard the old adage, “you can’t be everything to everyone.”
-So often, I have clients that want to pack their direct mail promotions with multiple messages in fear that if they focus on just one message, they may lose out on prospects who do not identify with it.
+So often, I have clients that want to pack their fitness direct mail promotions with multiple messages in fear that if they focus on just one message, they may lose out on prospects who do not identify with it.
 This is a valid fear.
 Every business owner wants their direct mail promotion to appeal to as many new prospects as possible, but when a promotion contains multiple messages, what you are often left with is an ineffective piece that does not communicate any points clearly.
 In addition, overloading your mailer with too many messages can be overwhelming to the reader.

 Do not for one second fool yourself into believing that your business is so darn interesting that people who receive your direct mail piece will rejoice and say, “Hey, what a great company!
 Man, I would like to take some time out of my day and read about these guys!”
 If that is your perception about how prospects respond to a direct mail piece, then brother, you are lost.
 Throughout the day, people are bombarded by advertising.
 Messages come in from every direction and from multiple media outlets.
-The goal for your Direct Mail Piece should be to cut through the clutter and give the prospect a comfortable place to land, even if only for a few seconds.
+The goal for your Heath Club Direct Mail should be to cut through the clutter and give the prospect a comfortable place to land, even if only for a few seconds.

 So how do you choose a message that won’t greatly limit your ability to appeal to a mass audience?
 Well, the first step is to know the needs and wants of your client base.
 If you are a health club, and you are sending out a fall seasonal mailer, what would appeal to your new prospects?
 What are they going through currently in their daily lives and what void can your company fill?
 In the fall, family schedules are back in full gear, kids are back to school, and change is in the air.
 So, if you are in an area with a large middle class, perhaps you do mailer focused on women with the theme of “Now you have the time to get fit”, or “Now you have the time to make a change.”